Did you know that by improving your website’s dwell time, you can achieve better search rankings along with better user experience?

 Are you getting it?

-Unfortunately, there’s no user metric of dwell time that you can view in your Google Analytics.
-But to predict your website’s dwell time, you should know how much time people typically spend on various pages on your website.
-That way, you’ll get an estimation of what your page dwell time is.
+To predict your website’s overall time spent, you should know how much time people typically spend on various pages on your website.
+That way, you’ll get an estimation of what your page average time spent is.

 Dwell Time Vs Bounce Rate

-Most people get confused with both dwell time and bounce rate.
+Most people get confused with both dwell overall time and bounce rate.
 Are they both the same?

 No, they are not the same.